bea03/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [X] What problem does the context API help solve?
+**It is useful when many components use data.
+Instead of threading the data through parent/children props, you use Context API to create a global place to retrieve data from**
-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+**Actions: tells the reducer how to change.
+Reducers: receive actions and then change state based on the action.
+Store: is where state is held**
-- [ ] What is the difference between Application state and Component state?
+- [X] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+**Application state can be shared globally through the app and component state lives within the component and will only be used by that component**
-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [X] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+**Instead of returning an action, a thunk is a function that returns a function.
+The middleware intercepts the action-creators and determine if an action was returned or a thunk.
+If it is a thunk returned, then it is invoked**
-- [ ] What is your favorite state management system you've learned and this sprint?
+- [X] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+**I think Context API was easiest to understand and I like to use that.
+I know that Redux is very popular and I should be using that.**

 ## Project Set Up